Shopify/packwerk/USAGE.md

 There are some criteria that an application must meet in order to have a valid package system.
 These criteria include having a valid autoload path cache, package definition files, and application folder structure.
 The dependency graph within the package system also has to be acyclic.

-We recommend setting up the package system validation for your Rails application in a CI step (or through a test suite for Ruby projects) separate from `packwerk check`.
+We recommend setting up the package system validation for your Rails application in a CI step (or through a test suite for Ruby projects) separate from `bin/packwerk check`.

 Use the following command to validate the application: